 Beware of unsolicited offers

 If you receive an unsolicited offer that promises you something in exchange for money or account information, you should not respond unless you are sure the offer is legitimate.
 Common scenarios include offers that require an upfront fee, requests to wire funds, a notice that you won a lottery/contest, or a person on a social website who asks for money (e.g., travel money to meet you, emergency cash, medical bills, etc.).

 If you receive an offer or request and are unsure if it is legitimate, contact Client Services at 800-382-5465.
 Remember, if it sounds too good to be true, it probably is.

 If your business accepts wires, beware

-If your business accepts wires and/or sends outgoing wires to or on behalf of customers, beware of a scheme in which hackers can take over a legitimate email address and initiate fraudulent wire requests.
+If your business accepts wires and/or sends outgoing wires to or on behalf of clients, beware of a scheme in which hackers can take over a legitimate email address and initiate fraudulent wire requests.
 (See article "Important Notice: Beware of Recent Email Scheme" below.)

 - Business Email Compromise (BEC) (opens in a new tab) (FBI Alert # I-082715a-PSA)

 - Email Account Compromise (EAC) (opens in a new tab) (FBI Alert # I-082715b-PSA)

 Ensure that your business has procedures in place to verify any wire that is received via email or fax.
 For example, calling your client directly using a phone number on file before proceeding with a wire can determine if the client actually sent the request.